graphfoundation/geequel-shell/README.md

 ### Integration tests

-#### Pre Requisites for running integration tests
+#### Prerequisites for running integration tests

-ONgDB server with bolt driver configured.
+1. ONgDB server with bolt driver configured

-If authentication is required, it is assumed to be username `ongdb` and password `ongdb`.
+1. Authentication with username `ongdb` and password `owengee`

 #### To run